blessingkoketso/Blog/README.md

 If you run the code snippet above you will get an accuracy of

-### XGBoost
+### XGBoost :
-We predict whether an applicant will be granted a loan but now we are using XGBoost, to get best out of XGBoost we optimise the parameters in the following,
+We predict whether an applicant will be granted a loan but now we are using XGBoost.
+To get the best out of XGBoost we optimise the parameters in the following,

-For max_depth the best value is between 3 and 8 this is the number of trees.
-The learning_rate should be less than or equal to 0.1 anything learning rate that is small will compromise the prediction.
-For n_estimators the best number of estimators to use is between 50 and 150.
+- For max_depth the best value is between 3 and 8 this is the number of trees.
+- The learning_rate should be less than or equal to 0.1 anything learning rate that is small will compromise the prediction.
+- For n_estimators the best number of estimators to use is between 50 and 150.

+Below is a code snippet of XGBoost,

 - X_train,X_test,y_train,y_test = train_test_split(Features,Labels,random_state =1115,test_size = 0.2,train_size = 0.8)